code-kern-ai/refinery-sample-projects/README.md

         return self.model.predict_proba(embeddings)
 ```

-Here we use the `Description-classification-distilbert-base-uncased` because we suspect the description to hold more valueable information than the title.
-The cleanest way would probably be to use the embedding of a proxy attribute where title and description are concatenated, but for the sake of simplicity we are keeping it at the description only.
+Here we use the `Description-classification-distilbert-base-uncased` because we suspect the description to hold more valuable information than the title.
+The cleanest way would probably be to use the embedding of a proxy attribute where title and description are concatenated, but for the sake of simplicity, we are keeping it at the description only.

 We end up with the following heuristics:
 <p align="center">